Ahmodiyy/Ahmodiyy/README.md

 # 💫 About Me:
 Hi, I'm Ahmod.
 I'm a software developer based in Nigeria.
-I have 1 year of experience and I specialize in create cross platform app using flutter.
+I have 1 year of experience and I specialize in creating cross platform app using flutter.
 I am open for new opportunity and interesting project.
 ## My favourite projects
 ### Recipe app